TomoYamanaka/mbed-os-example-client/README.md

     mbed CLI builds a binary file under the project’s `BUILD/` directory.

-4. Plug the Ethernet cable into the board if you are using Ethernet mode.

-5. Plug the micro-USB cable into the **OpenSDA** port.
+4. Plug the micro-USB cable into the **OpenSDA** port.
 The board is listed as a mass-storage device.

-6. Drag the binary `BUILD/RZ_A1H/GCC_ARM/GR-PEACH_mbed-os-client-ZXingSample.bin` to the board to flash the application.
+5. Drag the binary `BUILD/RZ_A1H/GCC_ARM/XXXXXXXX.bin` to the board to flash the application.

 7. The board is automatically programmed with the new binary.
 A flashing LED on it indicates that it is still working.
 When the LED stops blinking, the board is ready to work.